If I had to give you a yes or no answer, I’d say that no, vegan protein powder does not cause kidney stones, especially for most vegan powders.

 What we do know is that high protein diets increase the risk of kidney stones.

-Research has shown that the most after putting subjects on a low carbohydrate, high protein diet (mostly animal protein), the risk of kidney stones increased significantly.
+Research has shown that putting subjects on a low carbohydrate, high protein diet (mostly animal protein), increases the risk of kidney stones significantly (2).

 The question is why does a high protein diet cause an increased risk of kidney stones?